 It can cause so much stress and self-destruction during what can be a difficult time in a young person's life, and has far-reaching consequences.
 So Section 5 covers many ways to manage pressure and stress, and the anxiety which may follow.
 You'll learn many ways to help yourself, with tips and ideas for your self care, too:

 - ways to change negative thoughts to positive thoughts

 You can create new routines which will help you overcome these obstacles and prove yourself.

 - Designed for individuals with ADHD who struggle with studying - particularly in the 14 - 21 years age group.
 Also helpful for parents, as they can reinforce the strategies

-I not only work with individuals who have ADHD, but I also provide training to schools/colleges on subjects such as behaviour management, ADHD, Autism, Dyslexia and Resilience.
+I work with individuals who have ADHD, and with schools/colleges on subjects such as behaviour management, ADHD, Autism, Dyslexia and Resilience.
 I've always enjoyed this work, because it can make such a difference to families, teachers and young people, and I’m really happy to be able to share a number of approaches that work well.